TD-Community/TDVersionExplorer/README.md

 - Save the file in the needed encoding (UTF8/ANSI or UTF16)
 - Open the file in the destination TD version and let it save to convert the outline internals and dismissing any popping messageboxes

-As you probably know, backporting can be time consuming as the backported file when opened in the TD IDE may show multiple messageboxes indicating outline items are not allowed or unknown.<br />
+As you probably know, backporting can be time consuming as the backported file when opened in the TD IDE may show multiple messageboxes indicating outline items are not allowed or unknown.<br/>
 By clicking OK until all errors are dismissed the file is opened and can then be saved to the desired version format.

 TDVersionExplorer will also automate this.
 So all messageboxes will be automatically closed when popping up.
 This will be much faster and less RSI inducing.